alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ### Exercise 10
 #### vlan configuration repository
-We created a role to hold all the vlan configuration data.
-Lets modify it to meet the above requirement.
+This role allows us to Configure and maintain vlans on all the switches.
 Lets update the vars directory with all our variables.

 1. Navigate to `ansible --> roles --> vlans --> vars`